jamesallardice/jslint-error-explanations/articles/array-literal-notation.md

 [special option syntax][jshintopts].
 The identifier of this warning is **W009**.
 This means you can tell JSHint to not issue this warning with the `/*jshint -W009 */` directive.

+In ESLint the rule that generates this warning is named `no-array-constructor`.
+You can disable it by setting it to `0`, or enable it by setting it to `1`.

 [jshintopts]: http://jshint.com/docs/#options
 [es5-15.4.1]: http://es5.github.io/#x15.4.1